MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 > [!NOTE]
 > You can use the guide only if you have created a My Company, and have not posted transactions that include GST.
 Otherwise, it would be very easy to use different GST rates by mistake, and make GST-related reports inaccurate.

 If you want to set up GST calculations yourself, or just want to learn about each step, this topic contains descriptions of each step.

+> [!TIP]
+> [!INCLUDE [prod_short](includes/prod_short.md)] is available in countries that do not use VAT.
+For information about how to set up and report tax in your particular country, see the articles in the [Local functionality in Business Central](about-localization.md) section.

 ## <a name="to-use-the-vat-setup-assisted-setup-guide-to-set-up-vat-recommended"></a>To use the GST Setup assisted setup guide to set up GST (recommended)